OvoArchie/portfolio_analytics_mds_hh_data_generator/readme.md

 ---

 ### Config
 It expects a config file as per `example_config`.
-The site list is a string, not a python list type. `start_date` and `end_date` represent the window of time that the report is intending to capture. `cred_path` is the the path to your GCP service_account json key file.
+The site list is a string, not a python list type. `start_date` and `end_date` represent the window of time that the report is intending to capture. `cred_path` is the the path to your GCP service_account json key file. `run_staging_table` should be `True` unless there is a problem with the data and you only need to rerun later parts.
+This is just because the staging table is very expensive.

 ### Issues and improvements
 - The hh data source `v_hh_power_materialised` is very expensive to query.
 I wish there was a source that was paritioned on reading date